Alma Wartenberg: Life

-In Hamburg-Ottensen was crucially engaged in forming the proletarian women's movement.
-1902 to 1906 she was elected every year on women's congresses as a social democratic delegate for the constituency Ottensen/Pinneberg.
-Asagitator amongst working women, Wartenberg toured through the North-German state of Schleswig-Holstein and participated in women's conferences and party conventions as a delegate.
-1905 she initiated with others a campaign against the judgement of the Altona court to release four young and middle class men after they had been found guilty of the rape of a housemaid.
-During and after the campaign, Wartenberg supported a collaboration with the so-called "Radicals" of the middle class women's movement.
-This contradicted the official party policy and brought her in conflict with the party leadership.
+In Hamburg-Ottensen, Wartenberg was engaged in forming the proletarian women's movement.
+From 1902 to 1906, she was elected every year to women's congresses as a social democratic delegate for the constituency Ottensen/Pinneberg.
+As an agitator amongst working women, Wartenberg toured through the northern province of Schleswig-Holstein and participated in women's conferences and party conventions as a delegate.
+In 1905, she initiated with others a campaign against the judgement of the Altona court to release four young middle class men after they had been found guilty of the rape of a housemaid.
+During and after the campaign, Wartenberg supported a collaboration with the so-called "radicals" of the middle class women's movement.
+This contradicted the official party policy and brought her into conflict with the party leadership.
 A procedure to expel her from the party was stopped.
-However, she was nonetheless forced to put down her responsibilities as a delegate.
+However, she was nonetheless forced to relinquish her responsibilities as a delegate.

-Being denied to continue working as a delegate for the party, Wartenberg took action especially for maternity protection, birth control and sexual education.
-High infant mortality rate, widespread „women's suffering“ due to many births, miscarriages and a large number of illegal abortions, lack of information to sexual issues and missing government support had alarmed her.
-Again, she toured the country, this time with pictured slide shows, to educate about female anatomy, contraception and mother protection.
-Her shows drew hundreds of listeners.
-After her show she publicly sold contraception, even though the "sale or transmission of hygienic rubber articles" was liable to prosecution in the German Empire.
-With this she didn't only antagonize the Empire's judiciary but also the association of doctors and especially ecclesiastic circles.
-Repeatedly she was prosecuted for „offense of public nuisance“.
-However, she insisted on every woman's right to decide over her body and number of births alone.
+Being denied to continue working as a delegate for the party, Wartenberg took action especially for maternity leave, birth control and sexual education.
+High infant mortality rate, widespread "women's suffering" due to many births, miscarriages and a large number of illegal abortions, lack of information to sexual issues and missing government support had alarmed her.
+Again, she toured the country, this time with pictured slide shows, to educate about female anatomy, contraception and maternity leave.
+Her presentations drew hundreds of attendees.
+After her talks, she publicly sold contraception, even though the "sale or transmission of hygienic rubber articles" was liable to prosecution in the German Empire.
+With this she didn't only antagonize the judiciary but also the association of doctors and especially ecclesiastic circles.
+Repeatedly, she was prosecuted for "offense of public nuisance".
+However, she insisted on every woman's right to solely decide issues involving her body and her number of births.

-Again in contradiction with official party policy, Wartenberg supported the idea of a „birthing strike“ that was controversially discussed within social democracy as a protest against the compulsion to give birth propagated by the state.
+Again in contradiction with official party policy, Wartenberg supported the idea of a "childbearing strike", that was controversially discussed within social democracy, as a protest against the compulsion to give birth propagated by the state.

-In 1919, Alma Wartenberg became the SPD's delegate in the Altona Stadtverordnetenkollegium.
-In 1925 she was elected as the sole female member of the Landtag Schleswig-Holstein gewählt.
+In 1919, Wartenberg became an SPD delegate on the Altona city council.
+In 1925, she was elected as the sole female member of the provincial Landtag (parliament) of Schleswig-Holstein.

-After a stroke she stepped back from all her responsibilities in 1927 and died in the following year.
+After a stroke, Wartenberg resigned from all her offices in 1927 and died in Altona the following year and is buried in the Altona Main Cemetery.